Representation on a Contingency Fee Basis

 cases.
 If the case goes all the way to trial the fee may increase to 38%.

-or other complicated and expensive cases, the contingency fee may be 38%
+premises liability, or other complicated and expensive cases, the contingency fee may be

-and increase to 40% if the case goes all the way to a jury verdict.
-Our
+38% and increase to 40% if the case goes all the way to a jury verdict.

-contingency fee is higher for complex cases because they are more expensive
+Our contingency fee is higher for complex cases because they are more

-to prepare and therefore carry more risk.
-In a product defect case, for
+expensive to prepare and therefore carry more risk.
+In a product defect

-of the expenses in your case, so we risk losing those expenses.
-Thus,
+funds all of the expenses in your case, so we risk losing those expenses.

 A common question clients have is whether our contingency fee is calculated